paperdave/scratch-platformer/README.md

 something the scratch program can read, and also handles partial auto-tiling.
 The game can be played [here][GAME]

 Written for the "Hack the Northeast" Hackathon.
-It was originally in a team of four but no one else did anything; that is why I (Dave) do not currently own the repository.

 [scratch]: https://en.wikipedia.org/wiki/Scratch_(programming_language)
 [GAME]: https://scratch.mit.edu/projects/402547160